Is Hclo3 A Strong Acid

 Q1: Can chloric acid be found in nature?

 A1: Chloric acid is not commonly found in its pure form in nature.
-However, chlorate salts (like potassium chlorate) are found in some minerals.
+On the flip side, chlorate salts (like potassium chlorate) are found in some minerals.

 Q2: Is chloric acid explosive?